mozilla-services/docs/source/storage/apis-2.0.rst

     This header may be sent back with multi-record responses where the request included a **limit** parameter.
 Its presence indicates that the number of available records exceeded the given limit.
-The value from this header can be passed back in the **offset** paramater to retreive additional records.
+The value from this header can be passed back in the **offset** parameter to retrieve additional records.

     The value of this header will always be a string of characters from the